srwiley/listsv/README.md

 All procs work for both singly and doubly linked lists, but programmers should be aware that procs requiring reverse transversal through the links are more efficient for doubly linked lists, because singly linked lists require searching from the start of the list to find the upstream link.

-Let's define a type "birdScore" which will be the value type for example linked lists, although basic types such as int would work as well.
+Let's define a type "birdScore" which will be the value type for example linked lists, although basic types such as int would work as well for the value type.
 Now define an example array of birdScores:
 ```
 type birdScore = tuple[score: float, name :string]
 const scores : array[7,birdScore] =